-Overall, the reform of the welfare administration in Norway has led to rather limited formal changes in the majority of the five accountability types.
-The changes have been more significant in the hospital, particularly affecting political accountability, but in most other areas there have been changes, although more limited in a formal sense.
-In the case of welfare there have been limited changes in administrative, legal and social accountability.
+Overall, the reform of the welfare administration in Norway has led to formal changes the accountability relations, but with significant variation across reforms as well as across accountability mechanisms.
+The changes have been more significant in the hospital reform, particularly affecting political accountability.
+In the case of welfare administration reforms there have been limited changes in administrative, legal and social accountability.
 The most obvious formal change was the introduction of the partnership model, altering political accountability relations at the interface between the principle of ministerial accountability and the principle of local self-government.
 The only unambiguous formal change was related to professional accountability.
-In practice, however, changes came about in nearly all the different types of accountability.
+In the immigration cases we see clear changes in political accountability by first reducing it and then trying to restore it.
+Linked to this is also a stronger focus on formal legal accountability and also professional accountability.
+In practice, however, changes came about in nearly all the different types of accountability in the three welfare state reforms.